ytlee3/quantum_algorithms/2_Bernstein_Vazirani_algorithm/README.md

 ## Problem statement

-We are given a oracle function $f$, such that $f(x)$ will evalaute the dot product between x and secret string s.
+We are given an oracle function $f$, such that $f(x)$ evaluates the dot product between x and the secret string s.

 $f(x) = x \cdot s = x_0s_0 \oplus x_1s_1 \oplus ... \oplus x_{n-1}s_{n-1}$

+Our goal is to find out the secret string s.

 ## Quantum algorithm